Hallstatt Upper Austria, Austria Travel Guide

 Look for accommodations or inns displaying environmental certifications or clearly stating their sustainability practices (e.g., energy efficiency, local sourcing, waste reduction).

-Dispose of trash properly, especially when hiking in natural areas.
+Get rid of waste responsibly, especially when hiking in natural areas.
 Avoiding littering safeguards the pristine environment.
 Consider using reusable products to limit waste generation.

-Beyond direct actions, contributions to conservation organizations support wider environmental efforts.
+Beyond direct actions, support for conservation organizations support wider environmental efforts.
 Learning about local ecosystems can also deepen your appreciation and drive responsible behavior.

 Learn about specific environmental projects in the Salzkammergut region and how they maintain its UNESCO status.